Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

 For the high-frequency component of the error, we exploit the dissipative structure of the high-frequency modes and decompose it into two terms, namely the purely high-frequency dissipative term and the high–low frequency coupling term.
 The key point is that the purely dissipative term can be controlled directly by the decay of the high-frequency dynamics, yielding a bound consistent with the target error estimate of the form \eqref{erro-estimate1}.
-It is important to emphasize that, in order for this dissipative mechanism to be fully effective, the low-frequency control should not remain nonzero on the whole interval \([0,T_0]\) starting from \(t=0\).
+To make this dissipation effective, the low-mode control must not act from time \(0\).
 Otherwise, when estimating the purely dissipative term one inevitably obtains a factor of the form \((1+q(T_0))e^{\eta V(u_0)}\), where \(q(T_0)\to0\) as \(T_0\to0\), which is incompatible with \eqref{erro-estimate1}.
 To circumvent this difficulty, \cite[Section 6]{JEMS} introduced an auxiliary process \(z_t\) and a truncated process \(w_t^\rho\).
 In contrast, we avoid the additional auxiliary and truncation procedures by adopting a more direct time-splitting strategy.
 We first let the system evolve freely on \([0,\tau_0]\), that is, we set the control to zero, so that the high-frequency component decays sufficiently fast due to dissipation.
 We then activate the low-frequency control only on \([\tau_0,T_0]\).
 Consequently, the relevant key term can be compressed into

 which meets the requirement of \eqref{erro-estimate1}.